3DCP-TUe/Node-RED-3DSeeP/README.md

 Copyright (c) 2020-2024 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)

-Node-RED-Dashbard-Logger is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.
+Node-RED-3DSeeP is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.

-Node-RED-Dashbard-Logger is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Node-RED-3DSeeP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Node-RED-Dashbard-Logger; If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with Node-RED-3DSeeP; If not, see <http://www.gnu.org/licenses/>.

 @license GPL-3.0 <https://www.gnu.org/licenses/gpl-3.0.html>